jeyefendi/js_closure/README.md

 That is a function inside another function

 # CASE
-Create the function which generate url
+Create the function which generate URL

 ```
 function urlGenerator(domain) {